 For reviews, we are going to count on TrustPilot.
 Looking at the reviews of Freelancer .com on TrustPilot, we can find out that Freelancer .com has an overall rating of 4.6 based on 5,000 reviews.
 This is an extraordinary score and shows that a huge majority of users are pleased with Freelancer.com.

 Positive reviews are mainly focused on:

-And there are also many Negative Reviews too, which is very normal for a humongous company like Freelancer .com.
+There are also many Negative Reviews too, which is very normal for a humongous company like Freelancer.com.
 The common matters in these reviews are:

-In conclusion, we can say it again that bigger doesn't mean better.
-In Freelancer .com, quantity takes over the quality that can be good for some also can be challenging for some.
+In conclusion, we can say again that bigger doesn't mean better.
+In Freelancer .com, quantity takes over quality which can be good for some and also can be challenging for some.
 Being one of the largest freelance platforms has to pay its price.
 But still, it's up to you to judge for yourself.